mnjm/mnjm.github.io/content/posts/Fly-io-Why-is-it-awesome/index.md

 Additionally, they offer a free tier to help you get started.

 ## Free Tier

 {{< alert icon="bell" iconColor="#d0d0d0" cardColor="#d75f00" textColor="#1c1c1c">}}
 Edit: From 2024, Fly.io has locked the Free tier behind $5 per month Hobby Plan 😔
 {{< /alert >}}

 However, their free tier is somewhat limited compared to what Google and Oracle Cloud offer.
 Nonetheless, if you're considering a paid plan, they do provide [pricing](https://fly.io/docs/about/pricing/) that is similar to AWS.
 As of my last check, the following are the limits for their free offerings.

 {{< alert >}}
 Activating your account, even for the free tier, requires an International Credit Card, but rest assured, you will not be charged.
 More details can be found [here](https://fly.io/docs/about/credit-cards/)
 {{< /alert >}}

 *   Up to 3 shared-cpu-1x 256mb VMs
 *   3GB persistent volume storage (total)
 *   160GB outbound data transfer

 Also, please note that this falls under the hobby plan (Pay as you use), but you have to enable it to incur charges.
 Make sure to set up monitoring limits to ensure you won't get charged unexpectedly.

 ## Steps to host:

 ### Install Fly command line and signin

-1. Install flyctl command like tool on local machine
+1. Install flyctl command line tool on local machine
     *   [https://fly.io/docs/hands-on/install-flyctl/](https://fly.io/docs/hands-on/install-flyctl/)
 2. Signup - Not required if your machine is already linked to your account
     *  Run  `flyctl auth signin` or Go to [https://fly.io/docs/hands-on/sign-up/](https://fly.io/docs/hands-on/sign-up/)